-At June 30, 2015, the Board had \$2,625,970 invested with the State Treasurer in the Short Term Investment Fund (STIF).
-The STIF is unrated and had a weighted average maturity of 1.5 years at June 30, 2015.
+At June 30, 2016, the Board had \$1,642,673 invested with the State Treasurer in the Short Term Investment Fund (STIF).
+The STIF is unrated and had a weighted average maturity of 1.5 years at June 30, 2016.
 The Board has no policy for managing interest rate risk or credit risk.

-At June 30, 2015, the Haywood County Schools Foundation, Inc. (a blended component unit included in the basic financial statements as a Fiduciary Fund) reported \$1,646,190 of equity securities.
-These securities are reported at fair value.
+At June 30, 2016, the Haywood County Schools Foundation, Inc. (a blended component unit included in the basic financial statements as a Fiduciary Fund) reported \$1,659,039 of equity securities.
+These securities are reported at fair value and classified as level 1 of the fair value hierarchy since they are valued using quoted market prices in active markets.